plone/documentation/quickstart/index.rst

 Plone on your own machine
 =========================

+You can find the download options at `plone.org/try-five <https://plone.org/try-five>`_

-The recommended and best supported way to deploy Plone, both for laptops as well as servers, is the Universal Installer.
+The recommended and best supported way to deploy Plone, both for laptops as well as servers, is the Unified Installer.
 It can provide you both with a single instance with developer tools installed, as well as with multiple failover clients running against a database server.

 What this means it that it will scale from quick evaluation to development to deployment, which will make your experience easier.

-The catch is that the Universal Installer works on Linux and Unix-like systems (including OS X and other BSD's), not Windows.
+The catch is that the Unified Installer works on Linux and Unix-like systems (including OS X and other BSD's), not Windows.
-For Windows, there is a binary installer available.
+For Windows, there is a currently no binary installer for Plone 5 available, though we anticipate to have one in the future.
-In all honesty, though, this is not the ideal way to work with Plone if you want to develop with it.
+In all honesty it must be said that this is not the ideal way to work with Plone if you want to *develop* with it.
 A large portion of the toolchain is not readily available on Windows environments.

-There is a highly workable alternative, though: Using virtual machines.
+There is a highly workable alternative: Using **virtual machines**.
 The latest release of Plone also comes as a Virtualbox / Vagrant image.
 This will install a fully-working Plone for you in a virtual machine, but integrated with the host so that all your favourite Windows editing and development tools work.
 If you want to develop with Plone on a Windows machine, that would be your easiest option.

-For OS X users there is a also a binary installer available.
+For OS X users we also advise to use virtual machines for casual testing, and the installation of the Universal .
-The Universal Installer works just fine under OS X, but does require use of the terminal.
-If that is something you'd like to avoid, the binary installer is your friend.
+The Unified Installer works just fine under OS X, but does require use of the terminal.

 You can find all information on using these different options at the :doc:`Installation </manage/installing/index>` chapter in the "Managing, Administration" section of these docs.